Go Back

 • In a large bowl, whisk together flour, baking powder, baking soda, salt, cinnamon and nutmeg.

-• In a medium-sized bowl, whisk together eggs, oil, granulated sugar, dark brown sugar, vanilla extract and milk.
+• In a medium-sized bowl, whisk together eggs, oil, granulated sugar, dark brown sugar, vanilla and milk.
 Add grated zucchini and mix until just combined.
 If using any add-ins, fold them in now.

 • Scoop batter evenly among the 12 cups and bake for 22-24 minutes until golden and a tester comes out clean.
 Let cool in pan for 10 minutes so the muffins are easy to remove then transfer to a wire cooling rack.